Find a Gallery or Artist Agent

 or Maybe Sell it Yourself

-If you think that's how the art business works and how art gets sold, you need to change the way you think.
-All artists want to sell their art, either through galleries or so-called agents or consultants or other forms of representation.
-These days self-representation, especially selling directly to buyers online has also become an important part of the mix.
-However, finding the right person or gallery or online platform to sell your art is more complicated than simply contacting people and asking them to show or represent you, or putting your art up for sale on a website and believing it will somehow sell itself, or showing your art around until someone offers to manage or take on the marketing and sales aspects your career.
+If you think that's how the art business works and how your art gets sold, you need to change the way you think.
+Almost all artists would rather have other people sell their art, either galleries or consultants or so-called agents or through other forms of representation.
+Social networking has also made self-representation an increasingly viable option; selling directly to buyers online is becoming an increasingly important part of the mix.
+However, finding the right person or gallery or online platform to sell your art is more complicated than simply contacting people and asking them to show or represent you, or putting it up for sale on a website and believing it will somehow sell itself, or showing it around until someone offers to manage or take on the marketing and sales aspects your career.
 These idealized outcomes rarely happen.

-Art business professionals sell art by convincing people it has value-- tangible as well as intangible-- and that it's worth paying money for in order to own.
-Rarely in the art world do people spontaneously buy art because they fall in love with it instantly the moment they see it.
-They ask questions first, and whomever answers those questions has to answer them convincingly enough to demonstrate that the art is worth owning, that they're better off having it be a part of their lives than not.
-Anyone in the business of selling art will tell you no art sells itself; someone has to sell it.
+Art business professionals know how to sell art; one way or another they convince people it has value-- tangible as well as intangible-- and that it's worth paying money for in order to own.
+Rarely in the art world do people spontaneously buy art without any prompting simply because they fall in love the moment they see it.
+They ask questions first, and whomever answers those questions has to answer them convincingly enough to demonstrate that the art is worth owning, that they're better off making it a part of their lives than not.
+Ask anyone in the art business.
+They'll tell you no art sells itself; someone has to sell it.

 The same holds true for you as an artist.
 Your art does not sell itself; you have to sell it.
-And selling your art involves much more than casually or occasionally sending out random emails, calling galleries or representatives on the phone, inviting them to your studio, visiting them at their offices or galleries, or making contact in other ways.
+And selling your art involves much more than casually or occasionally sending out random announcements to your email list, throwing up "look at my art" or "I made some new art" posts on social networks, calling or otherwise contacting galleries or representatives on the phone or inviting them to your studio, visiting them at their offices or galleries, or reaching out in other ways.
 Even if someone in the business sees your art and likes it, they still have to figure out whether they can make money selling it... and you have to help them.
-Or if you're representing yourself online, either through or your website or by accumulating followers on social networks, the same principles apply-- you have to organize, present, write and speak about your art in ways that show it has value and intensify how viewers experience it.
+Or if you're selling direct online, either through or your website or by cultivating a following on social networks, the same principles apply-- you have to organize, present, write and speak about your art in ways that show it has value, and deepen and intensify how viewers experience it.

-For those of you who want others to represent you or display your art, you have to somehow convince them it's worth their getting involved, that you're willing to work with them to increase people's understanding of what it's about, and perhaps even give them some idea of how much of your art you think they might be able to sell... and why.
-This doesn't mean you abandon your artistic principles or integrity and go commercial; there are infinite ways to convey why you believe your art has "value" and deserves serious consideration by galleries and collectors alike.
-At the same time, you also have to talk about the potential for positive outcomes, about how you think people will respond to your art once it leaves your studio and goes public.
-You can't simply sit there silently and hope galleries or consultants or representatives like it enough to sign you up; you have to demonstrate you've got what it takes art-wise to make a business relationship work.
+For those of you who would rather have others represent you or show your art, you have to somehow convince them it's worth their getting involved, that you're willing to work with them to increase people's understanding of what it's about, and perhaps even give them some idea of how much of your art you think they might be able to sell based on past sales... and why.
+This doesn't mean you abandon your artistic principles or integrity and go commercial; not even close.
+There are infinite ways to convey why you believe your art has "value" and deserves serious consideration by galleries and collectors alike.
+At the same time, you also have to talk about future outcomes, about how people have been responding to your art, and how you think new audiences will respond once they're introduced.
+You can't simply sit there silently and hope galleries or consultants or representatives will like it enough to sign you up; you have to demonstrate you've got what it takes art-wise to make a business relationship work.

-Or if you're representing yourself online, you have to do this by convincing people direct.
-It's not you're telling them, "Here's why my art is worth owning..."
-The process is more like you getting across to viewers-- either implicitly or explicitly-- what your art means to you, why you've chosen to dedicate your life to making art, and most importantly, why you feel compelled to put it out there into the world and make it a part of the overall art conversation.
+This goes for your online followers as well.
+If you're representing yourself or selling direct, you have to do this by convincing people direct.
+It's not like you're telling them, "Here's why my art is worth owning..."
+The process is more like you getting across to viewers-- either implicitly or explicitly-- what your art means to you, why you've chosen to dedicate your life to making art and most importantly, why you feel compelled to put your work out there into the public and invite them to make it a part of the overall art conversation.
+Give people opportunities to see what goes on behind the scenes, how it all happens, basically how you live the artistic life.
+Let them get to know the human being behind the art, and be accessible to anyone who's impacted enough to make contact.
 Now if you find any of this interactivity distasteful or you're one of those artists who just plain refuses to do it, then stick with the galleries.
-But for the rest of you, representing yourself online is making more and more sense, and the opportunities for doing so effectively are only getting better.
+But for the rest of you, representing yourself online is making more sense than ever, and the opportunities for doing so effectively get better every day.

-If you're one of those artists who prefers having other people represent or sell your art, demonstrating your "marketability" or "collectibility" is essential, but especially so if the people you're contacting have little or no idea who you are.
-To begin with, most artists get shows or representations by word of mouth.
-They're introduced to the people who eventually sell their art by other people who see or hear about it first.
-If certain fans of your art happen to know gallery owners or know people who do, and assuming your relationship is on good enough terms, and assuming they believe in your work enough to do this for you, ask if they'll mention you to certain people who either you or they think should have a look at your art.
+Meanwhile back at the gallery system, if you're one of those artists who prefers having other people represent or sell your art, being prepared to dialogue on the significance of your art is essential, especially when people you're contacting have little or no idea who you are.
+Most artists get shows or representations by word of mouth, both online and in the real world.
+They're introduced to the professionals who eventually sell their art by other people who see or hear about it first.
+If certain fans of your art happen to know gallery owners or know other people who do, and assuming your relationship is on good enough terms, and assuming they believe in your work enough to do this for you, ask if they'll mention you to certain professionals who either you or they think should have a look at your art.
 Personal introductions are always good.

 With or without introductions, focus only on those galleries or individuals who sell your type of art or who represent artists with comparable resumes and career accomplishments to yours.
 Learn enough about the art they sell and where or how they sell it so you can customize your presentation and explain why you believe your art is right for them.
+Study their websites and when possible, visit their galleries in person.
 You've picked this gallery or representative for what reasons?
-Start with them; finish with you.
+Start by talking about them; finish by talking about you.
 If you don't personalize each and every email you send or presentation you make and demonstrate your knowledge of who you're speaking with, chances are excellent you'll get absolutely nowhere.
 You have to establish a connection in order for anyone to take notice.
-And that connection is way way more than "Hi, I'm an artist, want to see my art?" or "You're a gallery, I'm an artist, you have walls, I have art... match!"
+And that connection is way way more than "Hi, I'm an artist, want to see my art?" or "You're a gallery, I'm an artist, you have walls, I have art... that's a match!"

-Talk about why you believe your art is worth owning, how you believe it adds value to people's lives.
+Talk about why you believe your art is worth owning, how you believe it adds value to people's lives, what your commitment to being an artist is all about.
 Talk about how your work meshes with the agenda or exhibition schedule of the gallery or individual you're presenting to.
 This doesn't mean you do a high-pressure sales pitch, but rather that you treat the interaction as though you're applying for a job or entering into a partnership or business relationship (which you essentially are), or in other words, demonstrating that you have common interests or beliefs or philosophies about art and its place in the world.
 If on the other hand the only reason you're showing your art is that the person you're showing it to has a place where they can sell it for you, think twice before contacting them at all.
 That's nowhere near enough of a bridge to get you where you want to go.

-Assuming a conversation advances to a point where you establish common interests, talk about what you're currently working on, how much you produce, and if your work sells, how much and how often you sell.
+Assuming a conversation advances to a point where you establish common interests, talk about what you're currently working on, how much you produce, how much you have available now, and if your work sells, how much and how often you sell.
 Be prepared to talk about who buys it, why they like it and how much it generally sells for.
 Do particular types of people like your art?
 What do they like most about it?
 Does it sell best at certain venues or under certain circumstances?
 What about your experience leads you to believe that the client base of the person you're presenting to is a good match for your art.
-The more such information you provide-- or at least show you actually spend time thinking about it-- the more you'll impress a prospective dealer, agent, gallery owner or representative with your "dedication to the cause" and the better able they'll be to evaluate whether they'll stand a reasonable chance of selling your work.
+The more such information you provide and the better prepared you are to provide it-- or at least show you've actually spent time thinking about it-- the more you'll impress a prospective dealer, agent, gallery owner or representative with your "dedication to the cause" and the better able they'll be to assess whether they'll stand a reasonable chance of selling your work.

-Whenever possible, provide references, names of people who can speak to your capabilities, hopefully names the person who's looking at your art is familiar with.
+Be prepared to provide references if asked, names of people who can speak to your capabilities, hopefully names the person who's looking at your art is familiar with.
 Talk about what you can do besides make art.
 For example, can you speak about your art in a public forum like at a gallery opening?
 Can you give a talk?
 Can you do a demonstration?
 Are certain aspects of your process unique or notable in some way?
 Do people find those aspects interesting or engaging, or do they somehow enhance the desirability of your art?
 Do you have good social skills?
 Are you comfortable talking to people who might be thinking about buying your art?

-Other points to keep in mind whether you're presenting to someone you want to sell or represent your art, or are selling yourself direct to buyers online:
+Other points to keep in mind whether you're presenting to someone you want to sell or represent your art, or are selling direct online:

 * If you've had past show experience, particularly ones that went well, talk about that.
 Describe what or how much work sold.
 Hopefully, you can use some of the people who've shown or sold your art as references.